 Despite this cultural obsession with "perfect" women, sports, journalism, and entertainment (including Hollywood movies) are largely focused on men and boys and what they do.
-Even language referring to people in society is male-identified, with words such as mankind, chairman, alderman, guys, etc.
+Even language referring to people in society is male-identified, with words such as mankind,

+748 chairman, alderman, guys, etc.

-Women constitute a minority in U.S. civic and business leadership.
-The number of women holding political office is growing but still significantly lower than in other nations.
+749 Women constitute a minority in U.S. civic and business leadership.
+The number of 750 women holding political office is growing but still significantly lower than in other nations.

 There are prominent women in business, but the total number of women in top leadership positions with access to wealth and decision-making is still disproportionately small.
 Women who do hold office and prominent leadership roles in society often experience overt and indirect hostility, including gender-based discrimination, speech, and threats.

 Religious institutions in the United States may limit and prevent women and girls from affirming, celebrating, and expressing themselves fully as God's good creatures and from flourishing as God desires.
 Women of color continue to be woefully underrepresented in religious leadership.
-In this church, for example, there are gender-based inequities and discrimination related to compensation and benefits, authority and leadership, and harassment and violence.28
+In this church, for example, there are gender-based inequities and discrimination related to compensation and benefits, authority and leadership, and harassment and violence.29 are good, or that only males support this unfair system.
+However, in patriarchal systems, men

 11) The far-reaching harm experienced by women and girls is rooted in a pattern of power, privilege, and prejudice, the key elements in any social system of oppression.
-This is the basis of the ELCA's understanding of racism.29 When power, privilege, and prejudice are associated with sex, gender, and sexuality, sociologists use the terms patriarchy and sexism.30 patriarchal systems, men are typically viewed as superior to women, are given more power than women, and have more authority than women.
+This is the basis of the ELCA's understanding of racism.30 When power, privilege, and prejudice are associated with sex, gender, and sexuality, sociologists use the terms patriarchy and sexism.31 authority than women.
 A patriarchal worldview and way of life grants male privilege.
 Sexism is the reinforcement of male privilege, which leads to discrimination.
-It promotes the silencing, controlling, and devaluing of women, girls, and people whose gender expression is different from the conventional expressions of masculinity and femininity.
+It promotes the silencing, controlling, and devaluing of women, girls, and people whose gender expression is different from controlling, and devaluing of women, girls, and people whose gender expression is day the conventional expressions of masculinity and femininity.